rharsley/AcousticTube/README.md

 * radiation losses using low order RLC network approximation to Levine and Schwinger unflanged open tube

 ## Impulse response
+The [ImpulseResponse](ImpulseResponse) directory contains files to generate an impulse response.
+Example usage is shown in [ExampleUsage.m](ExampleUsage.m)

+## Testing
+The [Testing](Testing) directory contains code to compare agains the FDTD simulations.

 ## Development
 The source code has been developed in Octave on MacOS, but should work on in Matlab and on other operating systems (although this has not been tested).